Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

      - Interactions are consistent with the established character traits and motivations, achieving a narrative satisfaction rate of at least 90% in peer reviews.

 5. **Operation Bounds**
-   - Resource limitations: Ensure that the modifications can be completed within the current project timeline.
+   - Resource Limitations: Ensure the task remains within the scope of character development without delving into technical details or unrelated personal conflicts.
-   - Scope restrictions: Focus exclusively on character interactions without altering other narrative elements or introducing new characters.
+   - Scope Restrictions: Focus solely on Cipher's character and his economic ideas, excluding marketing strategies or user testing.
-   - Dependency requirements: Collaborate with the Production Agent for narrative integration insights if necessary.
+   - Dependency Requirements: Collaborate with the Production Agent for narrative integration and management of overall character dynamics.

 6. **Search:**
    - N/A (No additional research is necessary for this task)